jaredhendrickson13/pfsense-automator/README.md

             - `dnsforwarder` - Sync DNS Resolver and DNS Forwarder configurations between systems
             - `captiveportal` - Sync captive portal configurations between systems
 ***
-- `--setup-hapfsense` : Configures full HA pfSense.
+- `--setup-hapfsense` : Configure full HA pfSense.
 Automating the processes of `--add-virtual-ip` and `--setup-hasync` _Notes: Both MASTER and BACKUP nodes must be on the same pfSense version or an error is thrown, both MASTER and BACKUP nodes must utilize the same webConfigurator credentials, protocol and port, by default all XMLRPC sync options are enabled_
     - **Syntax**: `pfsense-automator <pfSense IP or hostname> --setup-hapfsense <backup_node_ip> <ha_interfaces> <ha_ips> <carp_passwd> <pfsync_interface> <pfsync_ip>`
     - **Arguments**:
         - `<backup_node_ip>` - Specify the IP of the node that will assume the BACKUP node status _Note: the target server IP/hostname will assume the MASTER node status_